mhoban/rainbow_bridge/README.md

    $ singularity run $HOME/tmp/blast_latest.sif update_blastdb.pl --decompress nt
    ```

-## LCA (Lowest Common Ancestor) script for assigning taxonomy
+# LCA (Lowest Common Ancestor) script for assigning taxonomy

-The filtering applied in this script is based on a set of user specified thresholds, including query coverage (qCov), percentage identity (% identity) and the difference (Diff) between % identities of two hits when their qCov is equal.
-Setting qCov and % identity thresholds ensures that only BLAST hits >= to those thresholds will progress to the Diff comparison step.
-Setting Diff means that if the absolute value for the difference between % identity of hit1 and hit2 is \< Diff, then a species level taxonomy will be returned, otherwise taxonomy of that ZOTU will be dropped to the lowest common ancestor.
-This script produces two files, a file in which the taxonomy is assigned (the final result), and an intermediate file which will give the user an idea of why some ZOTUs may have been assigned to the lowest common ancestor.
+The filtering applied in this script is based on a set of user specified thresholds, including query coverage (qcov), percentage identity (% identity) and the difference (Diff) between % identities of two hits when their query coverage is equal.
+Setting qcov and % identity thresholds ensures that only BLAST hits \>= to those thresholds will progress to the Diff comparison step.
+Setting Diff means that if the absolute value for the difference between % identity of hit1 and hit2 is \< Diff, then a species level taxonomy will be returned, otherwise taxonomy of that zOTU will be dropped to the lowest common ancestor.
+This script produces two files, a file in which the taxonomy is assigned (the final result), and an intermediate file which will give the user an idea of why some zOTUs may have had taxonomic levels dropped.

-## Specifying parameters in a parameter file
+# Specifying parameters in a parameter file
-All the options outlined in this document can either be passed as shown on the command line or passed in a parameter file in either YAML or json format using the command-line option `-params-file [file]` (**note the single dash before the option**).
-Option names in the parameter file must be converted from kebab-case to camelCase.
+All the options outlined in this document can either be passed as shown on the command line or specified using a parameter file in either YAML or json format using the command-line option `-params-file [file]` (**note the single dash before the option**).
+Option names in the parameter file must be converted from kebab-case to camelCase and leading dashes ('--') must be removed.
 Here is an example parameter file in YAML format:

 ```yaml
 paired: true